 All the behens and bhatijis in the #ShaadiSquad, this is for you!
 Share the limelight with the bride and the bridesmaids during this Winter shaadi, by pairing charming necklaces with your extravagant attire.

 Get hold of the brand’s Silver Harini Necklace made specifically for the adoring behens & bhatijis of the family.
 This floral necklace is handcrafted in silver with gold plating, studded with colourful glass.

 When choosing the earrings, it is best to consider their size and weight.
 With behens & bhatijis literally scurrying around trying to be at everyone’s beck and call, it’s rather advisable to go for earrings that are a bit comfortable and easy.

-Grab this silver gold-plated floral crescent-shaped Drop Earrings beautified with multi-coloured glasses and pearl from the brand at a reasonable price enough to woo everyone around you.
+Grab these silver gold-plated floral crescent-shaped Drop Earrings beautified with multi-coloured glasses and pearls from the brand at a reasonable price enough to woo everyone around you.

 3. The Traditional Nath

 With a plethora of designs available, a traditional nath could be the jewellery that could take your wedding look to the zenith.
-A humble piece of jewellery, this team of girls can slay it altogether!
+A humble piece of jewellery, this team of girls can slay it all together!

 4. The Ultimate Rangoli Ring

 Rings are something that you can’t miss out on when getting ready for a wedding.
 If you’ve already tried the statement ones, it’s high time you try out a variation in the form of a rangoli ring.